CouchbaseLiteSwift/Framework/README.md

+# !!
+DEPRECATED !!

+This repository is no longer actively maintained.

 # CouchbaseLiteSwift

 This Swift wrapper for the [Couchbase Lite iOS](https://github.com/couchbase/couchbase-lite-ios) makes working with Couchbase Lite even easier.
 Have a brief look at the following examples and you'll get a feeling of how easy working with CouchbaseLite becomes.